-- GEANT4\BUILD\STORE\TRAJECTORY : (DEFAULT : ON) - If set to ON, store trajectories in event processing.
-It can be switched to OFF to give a degree of performance improvement, but you will not be able to visualize events. - GEANT4\BUILD\VERBOSE\CODE : (DEFAULT : ON) - If set to ON, build Geant4 libraries with extra verbosity.
-It can be switched to OFF to give a degree of performance improvement, but you will not have as much information output should you run into problems or need to debug. - GEANT4\BUILD\EXAMPLES : (DEFAULT : OFF) - If set to ON, build all Geant4 example applications using current Geant4 build.
+- GEANT4_BUILD_STORE_TRAJECTORY : (DEFAULT : ON) - If set to ON, store trajectories in event processing.
+It can be switched to OFF to give a degree of performance improvement, but you will not be able to visualize events. - GEANT4_BUILD_VERBOSE_CODE : (DEFAULT : ON) - If set to ON, build Geant4 libraries with extra verbosity.
+It can be switched to OFF to give a degree of performance improvement, but you will not have as much information output should you run into problems or need to debug. - GEANT4_BUILD_EXAMPLES : (DEFAULT : OFF) - If set to ON, build all Geant4 example applications using current Geant4 build.
 WARNING: this option is for Geant4 system testing only and is not intended for use by users studying and working on the examples.
-No support is, or will be, provided for user builds of the examples using this option. - GEANT4\ENABLE\TESTING : (DEFAULT : OFF) - If set to ON, build and run Geant4 testing suites.
+No support is, or will be, provided for user builds of the examples using this option. - GEANT4_ENABLE_TESTING : (DEFAULT : OFF) - If set to ON, build and run Geant4 testing suites.
 WARNING: this option is for Geant4 system testing only and is not intended for use by users.
-No support is, or will be, provided for user builds with this option. - GEANT4\USE\USOLIDS : (DEFAULT : OFF) - If set to ON, build Geant4 with support for USolids in geometry.
-WARNING: the use of USolids is experimental and should be used with caution - GEANT4\USE\WT : (DEFAULT : OFF) - If set to ON, build Geant4 Wt web based visualization driver.
-WARNING: this driver is experimental and should be used with caution.
+No support is, or will be, provided for user builds with this option. - GEANT4_USE_USOLIDS : (DEFAULT : OFF) - If set to ON, replace Geant4 solids with USolids equivalents.
+WARNING: the use of USolids is experimental and should be used with caution. - GEANT4_USE_SYSTEM_USOLIDS : (DEFAULT : OFF) - If set to ON, build Geant4 with an external install of USolids.
+In this case, the USolids headers and library will be searched for under the standard system paths.
+If these are not sufficient to locate the required USolids installation, see the CMAKE_PREFIX_PATH variable, which may be used to point CMake to the root directory of the USolids installation.